Jain-Sunaina/100-days-coding-challenge-Java/README.md

 calculating the area of a rectangle and another for calculating the area of a circle.
 Both functions should be named calculateArea but should accept different sets of parameters.
 Function Description for Rectangle: double calculateArea(double length, double width) Function Description for Circle: double calculateArea(double radius)

-📌Day 26:Write a Java program to calculate the volume of a cube and a sphere using function overloading.
+📌Day 26: Write a Java program to calculate the volume of a cube and a sphere using function overloading.

 Problem Statement: Write a Java program that calculates the volume of a cube and a sphere using function overloading.
 You should create two separate functions: one for calculating the volume of a cube and another for calculating the volume of a sphere.
 Both functions should be named calculateVolume but should accept different sets of parameters.
 Function Description for Cube: double calculateVolume(double sideLength) Function Description for Sphere: double calculateVolume(double radius, String shapeType)

+📌Day 27: Java program to find the sum of elements in an array

+Problem Statement: Write a Java program that calculates the sum of elements in an array.
+You will be given an array of integers, and your task is to find and return the sum of all the elements in the array.
+Function Description: int findSum(int[] arr)

+📌Day 27: Java program to find the second largest element in an array

+Problem Statement: Write a Java program that finds and returns the second largest element in an array of integers.
+You will be given an array, and your task is to find the second largest element in that array.
+Function Description: int findSecondLargest(int[] arr)